thearfa99/Bank_Management_System/README.md

 6.Search transactions

 The explaination to the code and the functions can be found in the Functions_Explainer.txt file in the repo.

+In order to run the project locally please create a database using MySQL locally, the command for which are mentioned in the MySQL_commands.txt file.The tables have been designed to work with the restrictions coded in the main python file.